-Limited use of carbon offsets
+• Limited use of carbon offsets

 It is suggested on p37 of the Draft Action Plan that "Where licensees cannot meet an emission limit, we could consider allowing them to use offsets."
-We note there are significant issues with the integrity of the carbon offsets market7, including that offsets use under the Safeguard Mechanism has allowed net emissions to increase.
+We note there are significant issues with the integrity of the carbon offsets market, including that offsets use under the Safeguard Mechanism has allowed net emissions to increase.
 Any use of offsets would need to be strictly capped so as to not undermine actual emissions reduction and to ensure actual abatement.
-See also: EDO Submission in response to the Safeguard Mechanism Reform Consultation Paper - Environmental Defenders Office
+See also: EDO Submission in response to the Safeguard Mechanism Reform Consultation Paper - Environmental Defenders Office and EDO submission to the Independent review of Australian Carbon Credit Units (ACCUs) - Environmental Defenders Office.

-Leadership and vision
+• Leadership and vision

-We encourage the NSW EPA to be a leader and to present a bold and ambitious vision in their finalised Policy and Action Plan.
-We acknowledge that the EPA has a specific regulatory remit, but their objectives and role in protecting the environment and health are broad and the targets are statewide.
+We encourage the NSW EPA to be a leader and to present a bold and ambitious vision in its finalised Policy and Action Plan.
+We acknowledge that the EPA has a specific regulatory remit, but its objectives and role in protecting the environment and health are broad and the targets are statewide.
 The Draft Policy and Action Plan should be designed for the environment and climate disaster affected communities just as much as the regulated licensees.
 The EPA is not just a "service-oriented organisation" (P17 Draft Action Plan) for industry, but also has a broader remit in delivering environmental justice - particularly to overburdened communities.
 Policy must be comprehensive in coverage - across sectors and address the biggest emitters - both new and existing, identify specific outcomes, have scale up triggers, have all relevant agencies at the table.

-We welcome the Draft Policy and Action Plan as an important foundation, but encourage the EPA to commence the process of scaling up regulatory responses and visionary leadership now, to discharge their duty to regulate greenhouse gas pollution and ensure safe climate targets and goals are met in this critical decade for climate action.
+We welcome the Draft Policy and Action Plan as an important foundation, but encourage the EPA to commence the process of scaling up regulatory responses and visionary leadership now, to discharge its duty to regulate greenhouse gas pollution and ensure safe climate targets and goals are met in this critical decade for climate action.